Single-Column Resume Layout for ATS: The Safe 2026 Format

 Editorial cover for single-column ATS layout: centered wordmark ONE COLUMN on a dark slate steel gradient

-Two-column and sidebar resumes look polished in Figma.
-In production ATS pipelines they are a roulette wheel: some parsers read left-to-right and concatenate columns in the wrong order, others silently drop the narrow rail where you hid half your keywords.
+A single column resume is the default we recommend for online applications: one top-to-bottom flow so parsers and recruiters read the same story.
+Two-column and sidebar resumes look polished in Figma, but in production ATS pipelines they are a roulette wheel—some parsers read left-to-right and concatenate columns in the wrong order, others silently drop the narrow rail where you hid half your keywords.

 What goes wrong with sidebars